 Despite good intentions limited time and money are frequently the culprits of last-minute fast food choices.
-With very little planning and preparation, parents can ensure they always have a few healthy, budget-friendly options that won’t cost them any more time or money than it takes to pick up their dinner through a fast food window.
+With very little planning and preparation, you can ensure that you always have a few healthy, budget-friendly options that won’t cost them any more time or money than it takes to pick up their dinner through a fast food window.
 Here are a few ideas to get you started.
-Please note that each recipe makes 2 servings:
+Each recipe makes 2 servings!

 For a complete meal in less than 10 minutes, just boil a pot of water and cook a bag of quick-cooking brown rice.
 While the rice is cooking cut open a bag of pre-cut mixed frozen vegetables, and/or any other fresh veggies you have on hand (about 8- 10 oz.) and saute in one tablespoon of canola or olive for about 5 minutes on medium-high heat.
 Once the vegetables are tender, throw in your favorite can of beans (unsalted, rinsed and drained well).
 Heat all ingredients for 2-3 more minutes.
 Add your favorite salt-free seasonings (I prefer cumin, cayenne pepper, lemon, or curry).
 Put 2 cups of vegetable stir fry over ½ cup brown rice for a delicious, high fiber, cholesterol free meal!

 Sauté 2 Portobello mushrooms and 1 sliced red pepper in 1 tablespoon of olive oil for approximately 5-7 minutes.
-Season with ground black pepper and 2 tablespoons balsamic vinegar.
+Season with ground black pepper and 2 tablespoons balsamic vinegar.Top with plenty of veggies some options can be lettuce, tomato, spinach, mixed greens, sautéed onions/mushrooms/peppers, pickled jalapeños, raw red onion, roasted sweet bell peppers, hummus, pesto, pickles, and salsa.
 Serve on a toasted whole wheat bun.